BioinformaticsSpring2015/BioinformaticsMaterials/syllabusLecture/textbook.md

 **Flashdrive**, at least 1 GB

 ###Websites:
-You will be able to locate course materials (lecture slides, PDFs of additional readings, lists of resources) on **Blackboard**.
+You will be able to locate course materials (lecture slides, PDFs of additional readings, lists of resources, etc.) on **Blackboard**.

-**Github Education Student Developer Pack**, available for free with your UT Tyler student email and ID card (https://education.github.com/pack).
-We will set this up together in your first lab meeting.